kasparsd/minit/readme.md

 Stable tag: trunk
 License: GPLv2 or later

 Combine CSS files and Javascript files into single file in the correct order.
 Use the latest modified time in filename generation to ensure freshness.
-Load all external Javascript files asynchronosly.
+Load all external Javascript files asynchronously.

 ## Description